jonmcruz/git-essentials/README.md

 # Git Essentials / Git for Everybody

-> This is a course to teach you how to use everyday Git.
+> Edited to say something else on this line.
+(Main branch)

 Course created by Jonathan Cruz